1121-NCCUBionf/finalproject-group2/README.md

 > Any improvement or change in your package?
   - Try another tool to transfer fastq to HiC, e.g. Hi-C Pro.
-  - Use another visulization tools, e.g. R-HiCExplorer, Jucier.
+  - Use another visualization tools, e.g. R-HiC Explorer, Juicer.
-  - Maybe change a computer with higher performence (?)
+  - Maybe change a computer with higher performance (?)

 ## References
 ### Tools